LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic03-1-MachineLearning.md

 # Introduction

-## What's Happening
+## What's Coming

-- Due by this coming Sunday:
+**Due by this coming Sunday:**

-  - Forum for questions related to the lecture (for online students)
+- Forum for questions related to the lecture (for online students or those who weren't in class or on Zoom during the lecture).
 - Elements of AI, Ch.
-4, Machine Learning, Exercises
+4, Machine Learning, Exercises.
+  I'm changing the exercises assignment into a quiz with questions modeled after the exercise questions.
+No more screen-shots.
-  - Quiz over the lectures
+- Quiz over the instructor's lectures.

+**Next week:**

+The midterm quiz will be given in class on Thursday and be available in the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services), Center Building, Room 311, on Wednesday and Thursday, 9:00am to 5:00pm (but start the quiz at 3:00pm at the latest).

 ## Review